skypjack/entt/docs/md/meta.md

   A meta function object offers an API to query the underlying type (for example, to know if it's a const or a static function), to know the number of arguments, the meta return type and the meta types of the parameters.
-In addition, a meta function object can be used to invoke the underlying function and then get the return value in the form of a `meta_any` object.
+In addition, a meta function object is used to invoke the underlying function and then get the return value in the form of a `meta_any` object.

-All the meta objects thus obtained as well as the meta types can be explicitly converted to a boolean value to check if they are valid:
+All the meta objects thus obtained as well as the meta types explicitly convert to a boolean value to check for validity:

 ```cpp
 if(auto func = entt::resolve<my_type>().func("member"_hs); func) {